Interdisciplinary | Experiential | Active-Learning

 I taught this course in full-semester formats across four semesters and in six-week accelerated formats for three semesters.

-Teaching Assistant/Associate Instructor - G208: Environment and Society
+G208: Environment and Society (Teaching Assistant/Associate Instructor)

 I assisted in teaching both in-person and online versions of the course alongside Dr. Mike Dwyer (Fall 2019–Spring 2020), Dr. Kurt Waldman (Fall 2021), and Dr. Julio Postigo (Spring 2021).

-2012– 2013 Teaching Assistant, BRAC Development Institute, BRAC University Bangladesh
+2012– 2013 Teaching Assistant, BRAC Development Institute, BRAC University, Bangladesh

 I assisted in developing and teaching three graduate-level courses on land acquisition, resettlement, and rehabilitation.
 These courses were taught as part of the Master of Development Studies program.
 I worked with Dr. Ferdous Jahan to develop and teach these courses.
 I also assisted Dr. Afsan Chowdhury in teaching Leadership, Communication, and Negotiation for Sustainable Development.